 Follow the guidelines under How to Meet Success Criteria 3.3.1.

-In the AEM WKND demo project a default label is added when you add a form component, such as a Text Field, to the page.
-This default title is dependent on the component type, You can add your own title in the Title and Text tab of the edit dialog for that field.
+In the AEM WKND demo project, a default label is added when you add a form component, such as a Text Field, to the page.
+This default title depends on the component type.
+You can add your own title in the Title and Text tab of the edit dialog for that field.
 It is important to ensure that labels help users to understand the data associated with each form component.

 This Title field must be used for field elements as it provides a label that is available to assistive technology.
 Simply writing a label in text beside the field is not sufficient.

 For some form components, it is also possible to visually hide labels using the Hide Title checkbox.
 Labels hidden in this way are still available to assistive technology, but not displayed on the screen.
 While this can be a good approach in some situations it is best to include a visual label wherever possible, as some users may be looking at a small section of the screen (one field at a time) and need the labels to identify the field correctly.

 Where image buttons are used (for example, the Image Button component of the WKND project) the Title field in the Title and Text tab of the edit dialog actually provides the alt text for the image, rather than the label.
 So, in the example below, the image with the text

 Submit, added using the Title field in the edit dialog.

 In the WKND project, where there is a group of related controls, such as Radio Group, a title may be needed for the group, and individual controls.
 When adding a set of radio buttons in AEM, the Title field provides this group title, while individual titles are specified as the radio buttons (Items) are created.

 However, there is no programmatic association between the group title and the radio buttons themselves.
 Template editors would need to wrap the title in the necessary